Genetic Phylogeny

 “It should be noted that molecular phylogenies are constructed on the basis of certain evolutionary assumptions.
 The tree that is presented is chosen from a forest of alternatives, typically on the assumption of maximum parsimony.
 That is, the tree that is selected is the one that reflects the least amount of presumed evolutionary change.
 But, if the assumption of maximum parsimony fails to fit the data, it can be jettisoned in favor of another.”4 In other words, any result can be accommodated by the theory by revising one or more of the underlying assumptions.

-Consider a world were plants utilized a different type of amino acid for protein metabolism than animals.
+Consider a world where plants utilized a different type of amino acid for protein metabolism than animals.
 This would mean that animals could not eat plants because the amino acids for one metabolic system would not necessarily work in the other system.
 The animals in such a world would be left with nothing to eat except for each other.
 The fact that creatures have many of the same or similar genes and proteins means that they are integrated with each other in their environment common environment (i.e., Earth).
 If they were not, they could not survive.
 Similar proteins and metabolic pathways are needed to utilize similar sources of food and energy.
 The various parts of organic life on this planet are interchangeable, not because of some random happenstance, but because of necessity - like Lego blocks.
-Building blocks not made by the Lego company will not “work” with Lego blocks.
+Building blocks made by some other company besides the Lego company would not likely "work" with Lego blocks (without prior knowledge of Lego blocks of course).

 Nothing lives to itself.
 All living things are dependent upon other living things.
 If they were not molecularly and thus genetically compatible, nothing would survive very long.
 The “cycle of life” is dependent upon this fact.
 There would be no cycle if the basic building blocks of the creatures involved were not interchangeable with each other.
 Considering this need, it seems reasonable to assume that those creatures that share the most similar environments, body plans, and physiology would also have the most similar needs and thus the most similar genetic and molecular machineries.